Jsparrow/jsparrow.github.io/docs/rules/use-is-empty-on-collections.md

 description:
     This rule replaces comparisons of 'length()' or 'size()' with 0 with a call to 'isEmpty()'.
 Any occurrences of such a comparison will be replaced, regardless of surrounding control structure.
-tags: ["Free", "Java 6", "Old Language Constructs", "Coding Conventions", "Readability"]
+tags: ["Free", "Java 6", "Old Language Constructs", "Coding Conventions", "Readability", "Marker"]
 ---

 # Replace Equality Check with isEmpty()